adityak714/llms-scai/ha1/README.md

 #### Optional exercises:
  1. Add a description to the chat interface.
  2. Add a theme to the chat interface.
+(DONE)
  3. Add a few examples to the chat interface.

 #### Evaluation